Holonomy limits of complex projective structures: The character variety and growth rates

 \begin{thm}[Effective properness] For any affine embedding $\X(\Pi) \into \C^n$ and any norm $\| \param \|$ on $\C^n$ there are constants $A > 0$ and $B$ such that

 \end{thm}

+In \cite{simpson}, Simpson uses harmonic maps techniques to obtain a similar bound for the growth rate of the map from the \emph{de Rham moduli space} of rank-$2$ systems of ordinary differential equations over a compact Riemann surface to the character variety of the fundamental group.
+It would be interesting to know whether the set of projective structures is properly embedded in this moduli space of ODEs, and thus to see if the growth rate of holonomy in terms of the norm of the Schwarzian can also be estimated by Simpson's technique.

-The proof will depend on an estimate that is a direct analog of Theorems \ref{thm:nonsingular-length}--\ref{thm:setting-scale}, but where we consider a fixed homotopy class of curves and an arbitrary quadratic differential, instead of a fixed sequence of quadratic differentials and an arbitrary homotopy class.
+The proof of Theorem \ref{thm:effective-properness} will depend on an estimate that is a direct analog of Theorem \ref{thm:periodic-length}, but where we consider a fixed homotopy class of curves and an arbitrary quadratic differential, instead of a fixed sequence of quadratic differentials and an arbitrary homotopy class.

 \begin{thm} For each $\gamma \in \Pi$ there exists constants $C>0$ and $N>0$ such that if $\phi \in Q(X)$ satisfies $\|\phi\| > N$ then

 Furthermore, if $\gamma$ is represented by a periodic $\phi$-geodesic of height $h$, angle $\theta > 0$, and whose associated flat annulus has width at least $w \|\phi\|^{1/2}$, then